Stop asking your agent nicely

 Then somewhere around tool call thirty, it quietly created a default export, dropped a Zod schema inline next to a route handler, and added a console.log for good measure.
 You didn't notice until code review, and by then the pattern had spread across four files.

-This is not an agent failure.
-This is exactly the behaviour you should expect.
+This is exactly the behaviour you should expect, not a failure.
 And the fix is not a better-written CLAUDE.md.

 The probability problem